kennethleungty/Data-Centric-AI-Competition/README.md

-# Techniques of a Top 5% Finish in the Data-Centric AI Competition 2021
+# Data-Centric AI Competition 2021 - Techniques of a Top 5% Submission
 ### Sharing the techniques that worked (and did not work) in the competition organized by Andrew Ng & DeepLearning.AI

 Link to Medium writeup: *Coming Soon!*